 - DoubleCounting produces PerNumbers as operators needing numbers to become numbers, thus being added as areas (MiddleSchool Calculus) - Geometry and Algebra go hand in hand always so length becomes change and vv.

-High School - integrating algebra and geometry to master CHANGE - Change as the core concept: constant, predictable and unpredictable change - Integral Calculus before Differential Calculus - MATHeCADEMY.net : Math as MANYmath a Natural Science about MANY
+High School - integrating algebra and geometry to master CHANGE

+- Change as the core concept: constant, predictable and unpredictable change - Integral Calculus before Differential Calculus

-The PowerPoint presentation was supplemented with a paper (Tarp, 2017) carrying the same title, describing in detail how PISA performance can improve in three ways: by a different macrocurriculum from class one, by remedial micro-curricula when a class is stuck, and by a STEMbased (Han et al, 2014) core-curriculum for outsiders.
+The PowerPoint presentation was supplemented with a paper (Tarp, 2017) carrying the same title, describing in detail how PISA performance can improve in three ways: by a different macro-curriculum from class one, by remedial micro-curricula when a class is stuck, and by a STEM-based (Han et al, 2014) core-curriculum for outsiders.
 The next three chapters are extracts from the paper.

-24 How to Improve PISA Performance
+How to Improve PISA Performance